filedepot/filedepot/README.md

 Bob's computer directly to Timebolt.
 Timebolt will check to ensure that the token was created to put a file in the corresponding bucket managed by Timebolt.
 If the access token checks out fine, the file is placed in the Bucket's path on the server's file system and the file name is returned to the browser for further processing.

+## API References

+All API endpoints are prefixed with `/v1` to impose versioning on the API.

+### Creating an Access Token

+Method/URI: `POST /tokens`

+Headers:

+- `Authorization`: The access key ID and access key secret must be supplied in this field by concatenating both the key ID and secret with a full stop. (e.g. If access key ID is 'ABC' and secret is '123', then the field should be set to 'ABC.123')

+Parameters (Body):

+- `userAgent`: The client's user agent property
+- `ipAddress`: The client's IP address
+- `method`: Comma-separated methods that the client is able to access using this token. (e.g. `PUT` or `PUT,DELETE`)
+- `filename`: The filename that the token can access.
+If this is meant for a file upload, this field may be left empty.

+Response (JSON):

+- `status`: Can be either "ok" or "error".
+- `result`: If successful, a JsonWebToken access token is returned in this field.
+- `msg`: If an error occurred, this field contains more information about the error.

 ## License

 The project is open-sourced under MIT License.